keketso-prog/AWS-RE-START-JOURNEY/Lab-Assessments/compute.md

 ##   COMPUTE
-Under compute i WIll share 2 labs
+Under compute i will share 2 labs
 #  FIRST LAB : EC2

 I worked through a hands-on lab with Amazon EC2, learning how to launch, configure, monitor, modify, and manage EC2 instances.
 Here's what I did.